According to tradition, Dormition Abbey on Mount Zion stands where the Virgin Mary fell asleep and was taken, body and soul, to heaven.

 The floor mosaic of the upper church, which our confrere Mauritius Gisler designed and carried out in 1932, can be read as a kind of confession of faith and story of creation:

 In the center, three concentric bands mark the center of the creation.
 The light of the triune God, his truth, and wisdom are carried out into the world by the greater and the lesser prophets and the apostles and evangelists.
 Additional bands are formed around the center until finally, the ends of the earth are reached – graphically and in letters presented as the names of the twelve months and the twelve signs of the zodiac.
 The entire circular presentation is surrounded by a quotation from the Book of Proverbs.

 Dormition Abbey has a crypt.
-You can use the stars in the far end to go one floor down to the crypt.
-In the crypt of the Basilica, you can find the site, where, according to the old Jerusalem tradition, Mary lived and died after the Resurrection of Jesus.
+You can use the stars at the far end to descend one floor to the crypt.
+In the crypt of the Basilica, you can find the site where, according to the old Jerusalem tradition, Mary lived and died after the Resurrection of Jesus.